apache/nuttx/configs/sam4l-xplained/README.txt

 must be is one of the following:

   ostest:
-    This configuration directory, performs a simple OS test using examples/ostest.
+    This configuration directory performs a simple OS test using examples/ostest.

     NOTES: